 Four years ago, Arkansas was in crisis.
-There were alarmingly high numbers of children in care, unmanageable caseloads, and a lack of fundamental supports for our families and workers.
+There were alarmingly high numbers of children in care, unmanageable caseloads, and a lack of fundamental supports for families and DCFS staff.
 The Division set out on an aggressive but strategic plan to tackle a growing crisis in its child welfare and foster care system.